Disability Rights Florida Negotiates Settlement Providing Comprehensive Reform to Florida’s Prison Inpatient Mental Health Care System

 - Settlement Could Offer More Options for People with Mental Illness - 2 tag match(es) (67%)

-- Disability Rights Florida Files Lawsuit against Florida Department of Corrections - 2 tag match(es) (67%)
+- Disability Rights Florida Sues Florida Department of Corrections for Breach of Settlement Agreement - 2 tag match(es) (67%)